 The first thing you need to do relates to our first paragraph; check your intonation!
 When you are playing a guitar solo, chances are you aren’t using the first two frets only.
 Most likely, you will be playing past the twelfth fret.

 Don’t let it happen; check your intonation.
 If it is off, even in the slightest, get to work fixing it.
-The tiniest nuance in your tuning will make a huge mark upon your listener’s ears.
+The tiniest nuance in your tuning will make a huge mark on your listener’s ears.

 Next, you should learn your intervals.
 If you don’t already know your musical intervals, you will need to learn them.
 You don’t need to memorize each and every single one by ear, but it is best that you know them in relation to the fret board.
 This will make finding the right notes easier.